-Joan Baez, legendary folksinger, long-time nonviolent activist, and married to Resistance leader David Harris during his incarceration;
+Joan Baez, legendary folksinger, long-time nonviolent activist, who married Resistance leader David Harris during his incarceration;

-Daniel Ellsberg, the Washington insider who released the top-secret Pentagon Papers that detailed decades of government deception about the war, risking up to 115 years in prison;
+Daniel Ellsberg, the Washington insider who, inspired by draft resisters, released the top-secret Pentagon Papers that detailed decades of government deception about the war, risking up to 115 years in prison;

-David Harris, cofounder of The Resistance, speaker and author, who served several years in prison;
+David Harris, cofounder of The Resistance, speaker and author, who served 20 months in federal prison for refusing induction;

 Randy Kehler, a draft resister, and later a national leader against nuclear weapons, whose decision to resist influenced Ellsberg to release the Pentagon papers;